julia-crosara/color-game/README.md

 # How to play

 Select the colored square that matches the RGB values at the top of the page.
-It's great practice for designers!
+Good practice for designers!